bsu-cs222-spring25-dll/Project1-NolanMeyer-DakotaCoughlin/README.md

 This method will take a JSONArray.
 It will then loop through every item in that JSONArray and convert to a LinkedHashMap.
 After that it will extract the username and the timestamp and add it to a Revision object.
 It will then add that object to a list that will be returned.
 It does this process for every item in the JSONArray.

 ### extractRedirect method
 This method takes in an input stream.
 It will then parse out the part that will tell us if the request was redirected or not.
-It will return that value.
+If there was no redirect found in the parse it will return an empty string.
+If there was a redirect found it will return the string such as "Redirected to {redirect found}"

 ### RevisionFormatter Class
 This class is responsible for formatting all of our output.
 Each revision that needed to be printed needed to follow this exact format: "Line:  timestamp  username".